wp-plugins/listly/readme.txt

 **There are many ways to use Listly.
 Read on to find out more**

-Not just a plugin, Listly is also a collaborative content authoring tool & a content platform.
+More than a plugin, Listly is a collaborative content authoring tool & a content platform.
 Lists are a unique and distinct form of media.

 - Build awesome useful lists for your niche
 - Use Listly as a free content source (embed other people's lists as responsive/adaptive blog content)